microsoft/vscode-docs/docs/editor/codebasics.md

 ## Search Across Files

 VS Code allows you to quickly search over all files in the currently-opened folder.
-Simply type `kb(workbench.view.search)` and type in your search.
+Press `kb(workbench.view.search)` and enter in your search term.
 Search results are grouped into files containing the search term, with an indication of the hits in each file and its location.
 Expand a file to see a preview of all of the hits within that file.
 Then single-click on one of the hits to view it in the editor.

 ![A simple text search across files](images/codebasics/search.png)